oroinc/documentation/commerce/user_guide/master_catalog/category_creation.rst

       :header: "Field","Description"
       :widths: 30, 60

-      "**Unit Of Quantity**", "A product unit that is shown by default in the product details page in the front store.
+      "**Unit Of Quantity**", "A product unit that is shown by default in the product details page in the storefront.
 Available options are *each*, *hour*, *item*, *kilogram*, *piece*, *set*, and *Parent Category*.
 The latter is used to refer to the same product quantity unit configured for the corresponding parent category."
       "**Precision**", "An acceptable value (number of digits after the decimal point) for the quantity that a user may order or add into the shopping list.
 Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g. 0.5 kg)."

    .. include:: /user_guide/products/products/actions_main/create_simple.rst